 Is there a website version I can use if I don’t have a phone?

-Unfortunately there isn’t a website version of Arrival Advisor right now, but we aim to release one in the future.
+Unfortunately there isn’t a website version of Arrival Advisor right now, but we may release one in the future.
 Stay tuned on our blog or by following PeaceGeeks on social media.

-What is the difference between starred and bookmarked topics?
+What is the difference between check marked and bookmarked topics?